PedroCarbonaroG/Graphs/README.md

 # Graphs - Algorithms and data structure Repository

-This repository is dedicated to the "Graphs - Algorithms and data structure Repository" project, a comprehensive Java-based database project encompassing CRUD operations, balanced interleaving (sorting in secondary memory), data structures, compression, pattern matches, and cryptography.
+This repository is dedicated to the "Graphs - Algorithms and data structure Repository" project.

 ## Project Overview